uswds/uswds-site/_utilities/overview.md

   ```

 ### Settings
 You can further customize utility output with USWDS settings.
 Add settings from the table below to your `uswds-core` module initialization.
-Here's an example:
+For more information on using setting settings maps, visit the [USWDS settings page]( {{ site.baseurl }}/documentation/settings#configuring-settings-maps-2 ) Here's an example:

   {:.site-terminal.margin-bottom-4}
   ```scss